MVerticalTeam/AlphaNet/privacy-policy.md

 ## Privacy Policy

-EleTer takes your privacy seriously.
+ALPHA NET takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Information and Cookies